 Riverkeeper is a not-for-profit, tax-exempt membership organization incorporated under the laws of the State of New York in 1984.

 Riverkeeper is an equal opportunity employer, and we encourage women and people of color to apply.
-Although we currently have no openings, we offer internships that provide strong experience in policy, litigation, development, and communications.
-Learn More
+We offer paid positions and internships that provide strong experience in policy, litigation, development, and communications.